plone/training/mastering-plone/what_is_plone.rst

     >>> obj.image.data
     '\x89PNG\r\n\x1a\n\x00\x00\x00\...'

 Objects can have multiple schemata.
 Additional schemata are called behaviors.
+They are meant to be used across types.

 .. code-block:: python